-Darnel Frost, Board Director
+Darnel Frost, Board President

 Frost is a 14-year resident of the District.
 He and his wife Amy, KHS ’94, have three children.
 Daughter Taylor attends KHS and daughter Delaney and son Trey both attend Robinson Elementary.
 Frost earned a bachelor’s degree in management from Webster University and has had social justice and diversity training with AT&T where he is employed.